angelstreet/virtualpytest/docs/ai agent/analyser_agent.md

 1. Select **Sherlock** (Result Analyzer) in chat
 2. Provide a report URL:
    - "Analyze this report: http://host/reports/123/report.html"
-   - "Check the last execution for false positives"
-   - "Validate the result at http://..."
+   - "What's in the analysis queue?"

 ### Key Points
-- **Always responsive** - Chat requests bypass the queue
+- **Always responsive** - Chat requests are immediate
 - **Immediate processing** - No waiting for background tasks
 - **Interactive** - Can ask follow-up questions